lynkos/algae-detection/README.md

 3. If successfully connected, your iPhone's screen should look like this:
    <div align="center"><img alt="iPhone connected" height="350" src="assets/iphone/iphone_ui_connect.png"></div>

-4. Press 'Escape' on your computer or 'Disconnect' on your iPhone to exit the program
+4. Press the 'Escape' key on your keyboard or 'Disconnect' on your iPhone to terminate
    <div align="center"><img alt="iPhone disconnected" height="350" src="assets/iphone/iphone_ui_disconnect.png"></div>

 #### Webcam